theironcook/Backbone.ModelBinder/README.md

 ***

 ## The Power of jQuery ##
-You your jQuery selectors can be based off of a class attribute or anything else you'd like as shown in the example below.
+Your jQuery selectors can be based off of a class attribute or anything else you'd like as shown in the example below.

 ````
 <!-- html -->